 22 April is Earth Day!
 Over 193 countries are organizing events in support of the earth.
 But did you know your service teams can contribute too?
-We share 6 tips for Earth Day projects that’ll help your organization go green and invest in permanent change.
+We share 6 tips for Earth Day projects and ideas that’ll help your business go green and invest in permanent change.

 1. Appoint a sustainability manager